mars0i/masonclj/doc/ClojureMASONinteropTips.md

 get this effect with multiple classes in a single source file.
 Apparently, the compiler can reference a previously compiled version while recompiling a source file.)

-### Leiningen

-One standard way to manage Clojure projects is with Leiningen, using commands such as `lein compile`, `lein run`, and `lein repl`.
-Among other things, you can use Leiningen's project.clj file to specify libraries to be used, and the `:aot` keyword to specify that certain source files will be compiled, and will be compile in a certain order when needed.
-(Some people use Maven, though.)

-### Sequences, etc.

-Any Java class that implements `java.util.Collection` can be used with Clojure sequence/list-oriented functions: `map`, `reduce`, `filter`, `vec`, etc.  This is very convenient--for example for working with the contents of a `sim.util.Bag`.

-Clojure allows you to create Java arrays of primitives using functions such as `double-array`.
-You can set values in arrays of primitives efficiently using functions such as `aset-double`.
-You can access the values efficiently using `aset` with type hints.

-Many Clojure functions generate lazy sequences.
-One has to be very careful with these when dealing with mutable state.
-Sometimes it's a good idea to wrap a result in `doall` to cause a lazy sequence to be realized immediately.

-### Versions

-Clojure is under active development.
-I got a roughly 2X speedup by using a pre-release version of Clojure, 1.7.0-RC1, rather than Clojure 1.6.0.

-### Miscellaneous

-In the examples in this git repo, I went overboard with providing accessors that would be available to Java.
-For example, all of the methods named "git"Something didn't need to be part of the Java class definition as such.